 Access was restored to a northern portion of the site totaling approximately 39 acres in April 2017.
 Investigations are still underway in the southern portion of the site.
-With TxDOT and Texas Historical Commission approval in April, The Contractor cleared a 30' construction haul road along the eastern edge of the ROW through the 6 acre southern portion, further expanding access and allowing the transport of materials and construction equipment along the Project ROW.
+With TxDOT and Texas Historical Commission approval in April, the Contractor cleared a 30' construction haul road along the eastern edge of the ROW through the 6 acre southern portion, further expanding access and allowing the transport of materials and construction equipment along the Project ROW.

-It is anticipated that the Contractor will submit a time impact analysis in July identifying three to four months of delay associated with impeded earthwork near the archeological site.
-The NET RMA will review the analysis to determine cost and schedule impacts to the project as well identifying project work that can be accelerated to reduce delays to achieving the substantial completion milestone.
-It is anticipated that this time impact analysis will include costs impacts, but these impacts will not be fully quantified until all archeological investigations have been completed.
+The Contractor submitted a time impact analysis in early July identifying cost and schedule impacts associated with impeded earthwork near the archeological site.
+The NET RMA reviewed the analysis and plans to meet with the Contractor in early August to discuss a potential schedule extension and cost increase associated with the delay and to identify project work that can be accelerated to reduce delays to achieving the substantial completion milestone.
+These impacts will not be fully quantified until all archeological investigations have been completed.